 30-04-2015 | | By Simon Duggleby

-It is not only the diversity of different IoT applications that is notable, but also the speed with which they are coming to market.
+It is not only the diversity of different IoT applications that is notable but also the speed with which they are coming to market.
 Whether for B2C or B2B developments, the potential for introducing new business models, establishing new partnerships, reaping first-mover advantage and forging widely adopted ecosystems relies heavily on getting your hardware designs into the market.
-Embedded developers are facing many engineering challenges in getting energy efficient, high functionality and wireless connected designs to market in a fraction of the time previously seen as realistic.
-It is no surprise that engineers are looking to radically change the way they approach any IoT-based development.
+Embedded developers face many engineering challenges in getting energy-efficient, high functionality, and wireless connected designs to market in a fraction of the time previously seen as realistic.
+It is no surprise that engineers are looking to radically change how they approach any IoT-based development.

 No matter the type of application, edge nodes also tend to have the same basic elements.
-These include being able to connect to a variety of one or more sensors, an embedded processing capability, wireless connectivity, ability to support “lightweight” IoT protocols such as MQTT and, finally, device and communications security.
-Physical size of the device is also another factor.
-Each one of these elements of course has its own set of considerations and challenges.
-For example, many IoT devices are battery powered which requires the processing and wireless parts to exhibit a frugal energy consumption profile.
-In the quest to find a rapidly different approach to architecting an IoT design, many embedded developers have turned to the increasing number of highly featured single board computers (SBC) as a way of fast-tracking their IoT design.
-While there may be many potential SBC candidates, developers need to carefully analyse the technical requirements their design needs and evaluate these against the standard features of the available SBCs.
+These include being able to connect to a variety of one or more sensors, an embedded processing capability, wireless connectivity, the ability to support “lightweight” IoT protocols such as MQTT and, finally, device and communications security.
+The physical size of the device is also another factor.
+Each one of these elements, of course, has its own set of considerations and challenges.
+For example, many IoT devices are battery-powered, which requires processing and wireless parts to exhibit a frugal energy consumption profile.
+In the quest to find a rapidly different approach to architecting an IoT design, many embedded developers have turned to the increasing number of highly featured single board computers (SBC) to fast-track their IoT design.
+While there may be many potential SBC candidates, developers need to carefully analyse the technical requirements of their design needs and evaluate these against the standard features of the available SBCs.

 Figure 1.
 Intel’s Edison module.

-An example of a recently launched SBC is the Intel Edison module as shown in Figure 1.
-A mind-bogglingly comprehensive set of features is packed into an extremely compact module measuring just 35.5 x 25.0 x 3.9 mm.
-This postage stamp sized module features an Intel SoC device comprising both an Intel Atom dual-core, dual-threaded CPU running at 500 MHz and a 32-bit Intel Quark microcontroller running at 100 MHz.
-The SoC together with 1 GB of RAM, 4 GB of Flash and 40 configurable GPIO pins certainly satisfy the processing attributes for most IoT designs.
+An example of a recently launched SBC is the Intel Edison module, as shown in Figure 1.
+A mind-bogglingly comprehensive set of features is packed into a highly compact module measuring just 35.5 x 25.0 x 3.9 mm.
+This postage-stamp-sized module features an Intel SoC device comprising both an Intel Atom dual-core, dual-threaded CPU running at 500 MHz and a 32-bit Intel Quark microcontroller running at 100 MHz.
+With 1 GB of RAM, 4 GB of Flash, and 40 configurable GPIO pins, the SoC satisfies most IoT designs’ processing attributes.
 The GPIO can be configured as up to 20 digital input/output PWM, up to 6 analogue input, UART, SPI and USB interfaces.
-Running at 1.8 VDC, the Edison module is well positioned for use in battery powered wearable designs.
+Running at 1.8 VDC, the Edison module is well-positioned for use in battery-powered wearable designs.
 However, Edison has a lot more on offer and easily meets or exceeds the core system processing and connectivity elements required of an IoT design.
 Both 802.11 a/b/g/n Wi-Fi connectivity and Bluetooth 4.0 is provided as standard.
 Bluetooth Low Energy (BLE) profile support will shortly be available.
 Figure 2 shows a basic block diagram of the Intel Edison module.
-The SoC runs a pre-installed embedded Yocto compliant Linux distribution that also includes Python, Node.js and a comprehensive software stack.
+The SoC runs a pre-installed embedded Yocto compliant Linux distribution that includes Python, Node.js and a comprehensive software stack.

 Figure 2.
 Intel Edison block diagram.

 However, the availability of such a complete module is just one aspect that any professional embedded developer needs to consider.
 Being able to prototype a design requires a hardware platform such as an evaluation kit or reference design that allows interfacing sensors and any other hardware.
-Software support is another crucial consideration, not only in terms of an IDE to support the embedded development process but the whole bring up range of tools such as RTOS and any associated board support packages.
+Software support is another crucial consideration for an IDE to support the embedded development process, bringing a whole range of tools such as RTOS and any associated board support packages.

 Figure 3.
 Intel Edison board for Arduino block diagram.

 Making it extremely straightforward to access GPIO and accommodate the plethora of commercially available Arduino shields, this board is an ideal companion for your first development with Edison.
-Since Edison runs at 1.8 VDC there are a number of level shifters to accommodate both 3.3 and 5 VDC shields, this being user selectable.
-Further enhancing the Arduino-compatibility is the availability of an Intel EdisonArduino IDE.
-Downloadable from Intel’s Maker Site, the familiar IDE provides a quick and easy way to start prototyping your IoT design by way of an Arduino Sketch.
-Also available from this site are easy and straightforward getting started instructions and links to other tutorials.
+Since Edison runs at 1.8 VDC, there are several level shifters to accommodate both 3.3 and 5 VDC shields, this being user-selectable.
+Further enhancing the Arduino compatibility is the availability of an Intel EdisonArduino IDE.
+Downloadable from Intel’s Maker Site, the familiar IDE provides a quick and easy way to start prototyping your IoT design using an Arduino Sketch.
+Also available from this site is easy and straightforward getting started instructions and links to other tutorials.

 Figure 4.
 Edison developer – software platform options.

-Edison’s pre-installed software stack includes all the necessary OS loader, Linux BSP and a trusted boot ROM loader in addition to more IoT specific middleware such as a MQTT protocol stack, the zero configuration multicast mDNS service and a Connman command line network management daemon.
+Edison’s pre-installed software stack includes all the necessary OS loader, Linux BSP and a trusted boot ROM loader, and more IoT specific middleware such as an MQTT protocol stack, the zero-configuration multicast mDNS service and a Connman command-line network management daemon.

-To even further simplify the prototyping process, Intel has developed the Intel IoT Development communications connectivity kit.
-This set of code examples and libraries, available in either Node.js or C/C++ provide a number of simple IoT application examples such as a heating control thermostat, library reference and short tutorials.
-Complementing this library and completing the Intel Edison’s edge node to cloud capability is access to Intel’s IoT Analytics web site.
-This straightforward cloud analytics service allows registration of individual Edison-based devices, and by using the code examples, a repository for data generated from your IoT application.
-Service features include data analysis, chart displays, rule based alerts and device (IoT node) management.
+Intel has developed the Intel IoT Development communications connectivity kit to further simplify the prototyping process.
+This set of code examples and libraries, available in either Node.js or C/C++, provide a number of simple IoT application examples such as a heating control thermostat, library reference and short tutorials.
+Complementing this library and completing Intel Edison’s edge node to cloud capability is access to Intel’s IoT Analytics website.
+This straightforward cloud analytics service allows registration of individual Edison-based devices and, by using the code examples, a repository for data generated from your IoT application.
+Service features include data analysis, chart displays, rule-based alerts and device (IoT node) management.